flutter/website/src/testing/integration-tests/migration.md

 **integration_test**

-In `integration_test`, you use `tester.tap` to perform tap actions.
+In `integration_test`, use `tester.tap` to perform the tap actions.

-After the tap action, you must call to `tester.pumpAndSettle` to wait until the action has finished and all the UI changes happened.
+After the tap action, you must call to `tester.pumpAndSettle` to wait until the action has finished, and all the UI changes have happened.

 To verify that a widget is not displayed, use the same `expect` function with the `findsNothing` matcher.